BitJag/windows-cygwin-rmvlib-install-scripts/README.md

 ________________

 ## Requirements
 Windows with an internet connection.
 This script has only been tested on Windows 10 (6/13/2020).
-32-bit Cygwin and m68k-atari-mint cross-tools is required to be installed before running this script in Cygwin.
+A 32-bit Cygwin installation is also required.

 ________________